Why Blockchain Development in Singapore is Emerging?

-OTB is the region’s first cross-border blockchain platform that aligns with China’s Belt Road Initiative (BRI) and Southern Transport Corridor.
+OTB is the region’s first cross-border blockchain platform aligned with China’s Belt Road Initiative (BRI) and the Southern Transport Corridor.
 A permissioned blockchain network, OTB is hosted by whitelisted accredited trade compliance companies.

 The OTB is built to improve the security of documents associated with the trade like certificates and commercial invoices.
 Also, it maintains the transparency and trust between shippers, customers and freight-forwarders.

-Any user, whether they are digital-savvy or not can use the platform as it contains an intuitive and user-friendly interface.
-OTB is created using an Easy-to-Consumer service layer that provides drag-and-drop simplicity to secure trade documents between businesses.
+With a user-friendly interface, OTB is created with an Easy-to-Consumer service layer that provides drag-and-drop simplicity to secure trade documents between businesses.

 Integrated web service APIs allow partners to scale OTB with their own legacy systems.

-With the launch of Open Trade Blockchain, the GeTS has set a new eminence for global trade while meeting the high demands for compliant and secure trade regionally as well as globally.
+With the launch of Open Trade Blockchain, the GeTS has set a new eminence for global trade while meeting the high demands for compliant and secure trade both regionally and globally.

-Let’s explore a few sectors in Singapore, reaping the advantages of the adoption of blockchain technology.
+Let’s explore some sectors in Singapore reaping the advantages of the adoption of blockchain technology.